geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 Maybe not for this meeting, but I'd like to know what, because we fixed a bunch of stuff already, right, so want to see, other than maybe some cleanup for general styles and functions, I'd like to see what other blockers are there so that we can have automation for.

 ##### **Geohot** [[01:02:47](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=3767)]
-Before you want to make this happen faster, is there a way...
+Before you want to make this happen faster, is there a way..

 ##### **Chenyu** [[01:02:54](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=3774)]
 Okay.